maxweis/specy/README.md

 - Adapt to size of terminal to show minimal or full display
 - Customizable colors through command arguments
 - Easily add new information to the output
-- Displays dynamically updating values including RAM, window manager, and packages installed
+- Displays dynamically updating values including drives, swap, RAM, window manager, and packages installed
 - Configure what is displayed upon execution

 ###Dependencies: